 Everything about the sculptures, from the facial features of the deities to the eye and teeth of the Puma, reflects an amazing level of skill.
 Since these stone sculptures are very detailed, the entire set may not be completed this year.
 That has, however, not deterred regional tour agencies who are including the venue near the Urubamba Valley in their packages.
 In fact, a handful of agencies are offering the tour now.
 According to updates, the sculpting work will be wrapped up when the bicentennial year of Peru’s independence takes place.
 The site is designed and maintained in a meticulous manner.

 The images of Apukunaq Tianan have gone online and the response has been quite positive.
-Viewers feel that the artist has succeeded in merging nature with art, much like the ancient Inca people did.
+Viewers feel that the artist has succeeded in merging nature with art, much as the ancient Inca people did.
 The site also has a Facebook page where updates on it can be found.